pyofwave/PyOfWave/docs/server/source/Extending/CoreModule.rst

 .. py:method:: getDocument(doc)

    Loads the document from the DataSource.
-Returns a :py:class:Document object.
+Returns a :py:class:`Document` object.

 .. py:method:: getDocumentVersion(doc, start, end, limit)

    Loads the document at the specified times.
-Returns a iterable :py:class:Delta objects.
+Returns a iterable :py:class:`Delta` objects.

 .. py:method:: searchDocuments(user, search)

    Returns a list of wave documents that match the source.
-The tags that may be specified in the search are provided by :py:meth:setTags .
+The tags that may be specified in the search are provided by :py:meth:`setTags`.

 .. py:method:: setTags(doc, user, **tags)